-Are you interesting in standing as a candidate for Merseyside’s Police and Crime Commissioner (PCC)?
+Are you interesting in standing as a candidate for Merseyside’s Police and Crime Commissioner (PCC) in the 2024 elections?

 This page is designed to help you find all the information you might need to make an informed decision.